Supporting Spoken Language Development in Schools

 Facilitator: Dr Ioanna Bakopoulou

 For primary school professionals who want to increase their knowledge of the approaches and strategies that can be used in primary school settings to support the development of language and communication skills of all children aged 4-11 years.
-The session will be delivered by Dr. Ioanna Bakopoulou, an APS Associate Educational Psychologist with research expertise in the area of language development and experience of supporting schools to develop their provision in this respect.
-More information is available in the flyer, below:
+The training is delivered by Dr. Ioanna Bakopoulou, an APS Associate Educational Psychologist with research expertise in the area of language development and experience of supporting schools to develop their provision in this respect.
+If you would like to commission this training for your school, more information is available in the flyer, below:

 2. TAILORED CONSULTATION/SYSTEMIC-LEVEL WORK

 Collaborative consultancy to improve a school’s language and communication provision tailored to your school’s needs and priorities.
 Work can include, for example:

 - Evidence-informed advice on creating communication-supporting classroom environments.